 Listings of all Accounts along with their long descriptions can be viewed by viewing the files below.
 In WINGS Express Finance you can see a listing of all Accounts along with their 35-character short description by going to Code Lookup, selecting Account from the drop-down list, selecting 10000 from the rows drop-down list, then clicking Execute Query (note that this output includes account codes which are no longer active as of the current date).
 Documents below can be accessed via the WINGS Express Finance link labeled Translator, & include longer definitions.

-To request a new Account, please use the request form at the Controller's Office website.
+To request a new Account, please use the Account, Program, Activity or Location Request Form (PDF).

 PROGRAM at a glance: The program indicates the purpose/mission of a transaction.
 Listings of Programs along with their long descriptions can be viewed by viewing the file below.
 In WINGS Express Finance you can see a listing of all Programs along with their 35-character short description by going to Code Lookup, selecting Program from the drop-down list, selecting 10000 from the rows drop-down list, then clicking Execute Query.
 Examples of commonly used program codes are:

 - 2xxxx separately budgeted research

 - 40070 other academic support

 - 60005 institutional support